idvorkin/idvorkin.github.io/_posts/2016-3-12-sleight-of-mouth.md

 ### 4: Values and Criteria

-Structure of meaning
+#### Structure of meaning
+Story of castle under seige, in defiance, the folks in the castle starving catupult all thier food out.
+People seiging, already demoralized since out of supplies interpertt food as a taunt that they can last forever and go home.

-Values and motivation
+#### Values and motivation

+Values - the reasons you get out of bed.
+Filter over which you see objective reality.
+People who value fun, ask how much fun is in something.
+Also, goals usually indicate values.
+Goal is build product, probably value creating new things.

-Criteria and Judgement
+#### Criteria and Judgement
+Value -> what we desire and want
+Criteria -> standard/evidence we use to make decisions.
-Chaining value and Criteria by
+#### Chaining value and Criteria by
-Criteria Equivelance
+#### Criteria Equivelance
-Chunking Down to Define
+#### Chunking Down to Define
-Reality Strategies
+#### Reality Strategies
-Reality Startegy Exercise
+#### Reality Startegy Exercise
-Chunk up to identify and utilize
+#### Chunk up to identify and utilize
-Heirarchy of value and criteria
+#### Heirarchy of value and criteria
-Heirarchy of criteria technique
+#### Heirarchy of criteria technique

 ### 5: Belief and Expectations
 ### 6: Basic Structure of Beliefs
 ### 7: Internal States and Natural Belief change